The Basics Of The 504 Plan

 If you believe that your child may be entitled to a 504 plan or that your school is not complying with the modifications in an existing plan, you have the right to take action.
 Talk to a New Jersey special education attorney at Susan Clark Law Group LLC today.
 We can represent you in due process hearings and in all negotiations with the school or school district.

-Started by two mothers who have had children of their own in the New Jersey special education system, the attorneys of Susan Clark Law Group LLC bring empathy, experience and dedication to their work representing children and their families of all ages.
+Started by two mothers who have had children of their own in the New Jersey special education system, the attorneys of Susan Clark Law Group LLC bring empathy, experience, and dedication to their work representing children and their families of all ages.
 Our firm is uniquely positioned to help you, with both trial attorneys and a former school superintendent on our team to help fight for the best possible outcome for your child.

 Many times, parents tell us that they are afraid to seek legal help for fear that the schools will retaliate against or resent their child.
 You should never feel this way.
 You should also know that many disputes can be resolved without intense legal proceedings.
 An attorney can serve as a strong backup for you, letting the school district know that you won’t be taken advantage of.

-With over 100 years of collective experience, the legal team at Susan Clark Law Group LLC have the knowledge, skills, and resources to protect your child’s rights with a firm but diplomatic approach.
+With over 100 years of collective experience, the legal team at Susan Clark Law Group LLC has the knowledge, skills, and resources to protect your child’s rights with a firm but diplomatic approach.
 We back up advocacy on your behalf with legal muscle.
 We will leave no stone unturned in to help your child get the 504 plan that he or she needs and deserves.

 If you believe your child may be eligible for a 504 plan, if you are in a dispute with your child’s school over his or her 504 plan, or want to know how to get a 504 plan in NJ call or contact Susan Clark Law Group LLC to schedule a free, no-obligation case evaluation today.